prisms-center/CASMcode_pydocs/docs/libcasm/xtal/2.0/_sources/index.rst.txt

 About CASM
 ==========

-The libcasm-global package is part of the CASM_ open source software package, which is designed to perform first-principles statistical mechanical studies of multi-component crystalline solids.
+The libcasm-xtal package is part of the CASM_ open source software package, which is designed to perform first-principles statistical mechanical studies of multi-component crystalline solids.

 CASM is developed by the Van der Ven group, originally at the University of Michigan and currently at the University of California Santa Barbara.